Twin Falls, Idaho: Higher education

 Twin Falls is home to the College of Southern Idaho (CSI), a large community college in the northwestern part of the city.
-The three state universities (Boise State University, Idaho State University, and the University of Idaho) offer classes on the CSI campus.
+Three state universities (Boise State University, Idaho State University, and the University of Idaho) offer classes on the CSI campus.
 The nursing program received money from the 2007-2008 state budget to construct a state-of-the-art nursing facility to complement the nursing program.
 The CSI men's basketball team won its third NJCAA Division I Championship in March 2011.

 Primary and secondary schools

 Public schools are administered by the Twin Falls School District, including Twin Falls High School, Canyon Ridge High School, the alternative Magic Valley High School, three middle schools, and nine elementary schools.
 Also, Twin Falls is home to Xavier Charter School and the district was awarded best title 1C district in the state.